IAmTrial/SlashWork/SlashDiablo_Tools_API/Contributing/index.md

 The primary language of choice for almost every case is C++, using the latest standard revision.
 This is to ensure that old language constructs can be replaced by newer, more efficient ones.
 Also, when discussing C++, this is strictly talking about C++ and *not* C.

 What we mean is that C language features are extremely discouraged and should be kept to a minimum as much as possible.
 Classic pointers, C-style arrays, and C character arrays are forbidden under almost all circumstances, because they can be safely replaced by smart pointers, std::array, and std::string/std::string_view, respectively.
+C-style arrays are permitted only when used as function arguments, but the size of that array must be passed in as the next argument.
+Declarations from rvalues, however, should use std::array wherever possible.
 Struct is acceptable if all members are declared const.

 The only times where C code is acceptable are in two areas: the Windows API and the Diablo II API.